Skip navigation

 • Appropriateness of length and timing of the requested funding period for the scope of your project.

-• Appropriateness of your travel plans, if applicable (venue, location, transportation), and consideration of cost sharing opportunities (note: cost-sharing is not a prerequisite for an award but is a consideration in grant programs administration).
+• Appropriateness of your travel plans (venue, location, transportation), if applicable, and consideration of cost sharing opportunities (note: cost-sharing is not a prerequisite for an award but is a consideration in grant programs administration).

 • Detail of your proposed budget and appropriateness for your project.